DISPATCHES FROM EXOTIC LANDS

 Travel Experiences Wildlife and Community

-Amazing African migrations that must be seen to be believed
+An Amazing African Migration Must be Seen to be Believed

 It has always been known that Botswana’s wildlife spends the drier months in wet areas and moves to drier regions when the rains fall, but recent evidence has taken this anecdotal knowledge to a new level, identifying what we now know to be the longest terrestrial wildlife migration in Africa.